Pranshu936/Student_Management_System/README.md

 Follow the on-screen prompts to perform the desired operations.

 ## Input Validation
--Name: Must contain only alphabetic characters and spaces.
+- Name: Must contain only alphabetic characters and spaces.
--Email: Must follow a valid email format.
+- Email: Must follow a valid email format.

-##Error Handling
+## Error Handling
 The system includes basic error handling for invalid inputs and SQL exceptions.
 Appropriate messages are displayed to guide the user.

 ## Closing